ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## OAuth Parameters CBOR Mappings Registry ## {#iana-oauth-cbor-mappings}

-IANA is asked to add the following entry to the "OAuth Parameters CBOR Mappings" registry, following the procedure specified in {{RFC9200}}.
+IANA is asked to add the following entry to the "OAuth Parameters CBOR Mappings" registry {{OAuth.Parameters.CBOR.Mappings}} within the "Authentication and Authorization for Constrained Environments (ACE)" registry group, following the procedure specified in {{RFC9200}}.

 * Name: edhoc_info
 * CBOR Key: TBD (value between 1 and 255)